jsguides

 Buffer.allocUnsafe()

 Creates an uninitialized buffer.
 This is faster than Buffer.alloc() because it skips zero-filling, but the buffer may contain old data from memory.
-Always overwrite the contents before use:
+Always overwrite the contents before use.
+The performance gain matters in hot paths where you immediately fill every byte with your own data, but the tradeoff is that any uninitialized bytes may leak previous memory contents like passwords or keys.

 const buf = Buffer.allocUnsafe(10);